aneteanetes/geranium/README.md

 * **ViewModel** - models with user interactions, a.k.a. forms.

 # Extension Points
-The main extension point for your components it's `Binding`'s.
-Bindings can be extended from `IBinding<T>` *interface* or `Binding<T>`/`BaseBinding`/`BaseByAttributeBinding` classes.
+The main extension point for your components it's `Binding`'s and `ViewRenderers`.
+Bindings can be extended from `IBinding<T>` *interface* or `Binding<T>`/`BaseBinding`/`BaseByAttributeBinding` classes, rendereres can be extended from `IViewRenderer` interfaces.
 You can provide methods for searching needed elements in current DOM *zone*, bind your model for this DOM and clear template.
 #### Example:

 ````typescript